Herman Bliden (1878 – 1932) and Family

 From the ship manifests, we learn that he had black hair, blue eyes and a fair complexion.
 He also spoke English and German.

-Herman prospered but unfortuately, decided to start a money-lending business.
+Herman prospered but unfortunately, he decided to start a money-lending business.
 The business fell into the hands of crooks and Herman lost nearly everything.

 Herman eventually remarried.
 Miriam Struel was a divorcee who had one daughter of her own.
 Herman’s daughter Milly was 7 years old when her mother died.
-She was never fond of Miriam, her step-mother Probably no one could ever replace the mother she lost so young.
+She was about 18 when her father remarried.
+Milly was never fond of Miriam, her step-mother.
+Probably no one could ever replace the mother she lost so young.

-Three years after they were married, they were hit by a motorbus in Woodstock on June 11, 1932.
-He died in New Somerset Hospital, Cape Town, South Africa on June 20, 1932.
+Three years after they were married, Herman and Miriam were hit by a motorbus in Woodstock on June 11, 1932.
+Herman died in New Somerset Hospital, Cape Town, South Africa on June 20, 1932.

 The Children of Herman and Rachel Malka